-- (a) A DCP installing, upgrading or replacing RME or RCE must test a representative sample of Dispatch and Power systemeach category of Operational Data of transmitted from or to that RME or RCE.
-These tests must-confirm compliance with the timing requirements set out in section 2.3.: - (i) confirm that each sample of Operational Data is correctly identified: - (ii) determine at least 5 measurements (not synchronous with scanning of the data) within a single period of at least 5 minutes; - (iii) verify compliance with each applicable requirement in section 2; and - (iv) identify any issues requiring remediation. - (b) A test under section 6.4paragraph (a) must be carried out either prior to, or within 60 business days ofafter, the relevant RME or RCE beingis placed into service, and otherwise in accordance with any applicable performance standard compliance assessment or test plan under Chapter 5 of the NER. - (c) Prior to a test, the DCP installing, upgrading or replacing the RME or RCE must: - coordinate with the provider(s) of Data Concentrator(s) and Intervening Facility(ies) relaying the Operational Data to be tested; - (ii) prepare and provide to AEMO the test procedure; - (iii) amend the test procedure if AEMO reasonably considers it inadequate to assess compliance; and - (iv) consult and agree with AEMO with regards to the RME or RCE and the associated Operational Data to be tested. - (d) A DCP that provides an Intervening Facility for another DCP must cooperate with that DCP and AEMO in planning and conducting the tests.

-(e) The DCP providing the RME or RCE must submit a report to AEMO within a reasonable time after the test.
+(a) A DCP installing, upgrading or replacing RME or RCE must test a representative sample of Dispatch and Power systemeach category of Operational Data of transmitted from or to that RME or RCE.
+These tests must-confirm compliance with the timing requirements set out in section 2.3.;

+(i) confirm that each sample of Operational Data is correctly identified;

+- (ii) determine at least 5 measurements (not synchronous with scanning of the data) within a single period of at least 5 minutes; - (iii) verify compliance with each applicable requirement in section 2; and

+(iv) identify any issues requiring remediation.

+- (b) A test under section 6.4paragraph (a) must be carried out either prior to, or within 60 business days of after, the relevant RME or RCE beingis placed into service. - (c) Prior to a test, the DCP installing, upgrading or replacing the RME or RCE must: - (i) coordinate with the provider(s) of Data Concentrator(s) and Intervening Facility(ies) relaying the Operational Data to be tested; - (ii) prepare and provide to AEMO the test procedure; - (iii) amend the test procedure if AEMO reasonably considers it inadequate to assess compliance; and - (iv) consult and agree with AEMO with regards to the RME or RCE and the associated Operational Data to be tested. - (d) A DCP that provides an Intervening Facility for another DCP must cooperate with that DCP and AEMO in planning and conducting the tests. - (e) The DCP providing the RME or RCE must submit a report to AEMO within a reasonable time after the test.
 The report must summarise the results of the test and any remedial action necessary to ensure compliance with section 2.3.
 For that purpose, a test under section 6.4 must be used to determine at least five measurements (not synchronous with scanning of the data) within a single period of at least five minutes.as identified in paragraph (a).